aandiron/mentalho/content/rough-first-draft_mentalho.md

 rough-first-draft_mentalho.md
-Last modified: Thu Aug 26, 2021  09:58PM
+Last modified: Fri Aug 27, 2021  07:21PM

-# Working Title: Mental Whore
+# How to Make a Whore

 "Excuse me you two, it's time for me to spend a moment in the WC." my old friend Holly said, rising from the table with its white tablecloth crumb-covered and splatter-painted with the miniscule remains of the meal we had just enjoyed.